StanfordAHA/CGRAFlowDoc/pnr/packing.md

 # Packing
 The mapped netlist has many instances that can be packed into one single PE
 tile: this process is called packing.
-It aims to reduce the number of nets and instances that go through placement and routing, thus reducing the runtime.
+It aims to reduce the number of nets and instances that go through placement and routing, thus decreasing the runtime.

 Currently the packer performs the following packing rules:
 ### Constant folding